adacountymilitia/website/index.md

 title: 1st Battalion, 43rd Field Force, United States Militia
 ---

+# A Militia, You Say?
-We are a volunteer infantry battalion of the Unorganized Militia of the State of Idaho, based in Ada County.
+Yes, we are an infantry battalion of the Unorganized Militia of the State of Idaho, based in Ada County.
 We meet on the first Tuesday of each month in Meridian, at 7pm, on the upper level of the [Veterans Memorial Building][map].

 We pledge to promote and defend the unalienable rights of all people as